kojish/iothub_client/README.md

 You will need to set-up Azure IoT Hub C SDK in your development environment before compiling the application.
 See Microsoft's relevant web site to install and configure to make it work.

 ## Dependency
 * TBD.
-Run on macOS only/Ubuntu for now.
+Run on macOS/Ubuntu for now.

 ## How to build
 1. Go to azure-iot-sdk-c/iothub_client/samples, and run the following: